HD 37519

 HD 37519 is a star in the northern constellation Auriga.
 It has a blue-white hue and is dimly visible to the naked eye with an apparent visual magnitude of 6.04.
-The distance to HD 37519 is approximately 810 light years based on parallax, but it is drifting closer with a radial velocity of −10 km/s.
+The distance to HD 37519 is approximately 790 light years based on parallax, but it is drifting closer with a radial velocity of −10 km/s.
+It has been called Andrews' Star, after astronomer A. David Andrews.